sardariuss/CyclesDAO/README.md

 ## Known bugs

 - *npm run build* currently fails (though *npm run dev* works!) with the error "ERROR: Big integer literals are not available in the configured target environment ("chrome87", "edge88", "es2019", "firefox78", "safari13.1")" even if ES2020 is specified.
 Tested on wsl2 run in a windows 10 environment.
 Maybe it is linked to the bug reported here: https://github.com/vercel/next.js/issues/37271.
+- The transfers to the legder subaccounts done in tokenInterface seem to fail while the subaccount balance is correct.
+Maybe the behavior of the ledger minting account having sub-accounts is not well defined.

 ## Ressources